PerfectFit-project/virtual-coach-rasa/docs/design.md

 * For example: a Sensor Data Processor, that has as input sensor data for an activity, and outputs some useful information about the activity (i.e. was the capacity threshold reached).
 * Are standalone Python libraries that are imported and used by Rasa agent, but can also be used outside of this project.
+* Should be setup in a modular and functional way.
+So no connections to the database or other components, the interface should be functions or methods that take as input all the required data used by the algorithm.

 ### Admin UI
 Interface to inspect data, monitor the system, and perform actions in the system.